 From street to school

-Amsterdam, July 2018 - Crowdsourcing company Roamler and children's aid organization Net4kids join forces for a better future for thousands of street girls in India.
+Amsterdam, July 2018 – Crowdsourcing company Roamler and child aid organization Net4kids join forces for a better future for thousands of street girls in India.
 New Delhi alone has more than 80,000 girls without a safe home.
-The often young girls roam the streets day and night without access to medical care, healthy food or safe shelter.
-There is no carefree playing, let alone a chance for development and the prospect of a bright future.
+The girls, often still young, roam the streets day and night without access to medical care, healthy food or safe shelter.
+Carefree play is not an option, let alone a chance for development and the prospect of a bright future.
 And that's where Net4kids comes in.
-Believing that boys and girls all over the world are 'the next generation', they are committed to a better future for children in Africa and Asia.
-It does this by connecting companies in the Netherlands with appropriate, concrete child aid projects.
+Based on the belief that boys and girls all over the world are 'the next generation', they are committed to a better future for children in Africa and Asia.
+It does this by connecting companies in the Netherlands with appropriate, concrete children's aid projects.
 Roamler believes in this mission and joins the children's aid organization as a socially responsible entrepreneur.